Best Of17 min read

 Mullvad

-Here's a VPN that doesn't even want to know who you are.
-Mullvad lets you sign up with zero personal information — no email, no name, nothing.
-You get a randomly generated account number, pay with cash or Monero if you like, and that's it.
-The company, based in Sweden (which has strong privacy laws despite being adjacent to EU data-sharing agreements), has faced real police raids and handed over exactly nothing — because there was nothing to hand over.
+Here's a VPN that literally doesn't want to know who you are.
+Mullvad lets you sign up without providing any personal information — no email, no name, nothing at all.
+You get a random account number, pay with cash or Monero if you want, and you're done.
+Based in Sweden (which has strong privacy laws), Mullvad has actually been raided by police and handed over exactly nothing — because there was nothing to hand over in the first place.

-Fun fact: Mullvad has kept the exact same price — €5/month flat — for years.
-No Black Friday sales, no "limited time" two-year deals.
-That's not stubbornness; it's a deliberate philosophy to avoid incentivizing bulk, identity-linked purchases.
-I honestly respect it, even if it means you won't find a screaming discount.
+Worth noting: Mullvad has kept the same price — €5/month flat — for years without changing it.
+No Black Friday sales, no "limited time" discounts on multi-year deals.
+That's not being stubborn; it's actually a deliberate choice to avoid creating incentives for bulk purchases that require tying your identity to an account.
+I respect it, even if it means you won't catch a huge discount.

 Key Features: